polympics/server/README.md

 | `discord_api_url` | ``https://discord.com/api/v8`` | The URL of the Discord API. |
 | `discord_cdn_url` | ``https://cdn.discordapp.com`` | The URL of the Discord CDN. |

+These can also all be set as environment variables.

 ## CLI

 You can access the server management CLI from the command line by running (with pipenv enabled):